British shares drop more than 2% on inflation woes; THG outperforms

 All the FTSE 100 constituents were trading in negative territory.

-Travel and leisure (.FTNMX405010) stocks slipped 3%, with British Airways-owner IAG (ICAG.L) falling the most, after it launched an 800 million euro ($971.52 million) convertible bond due in 2028 to strengthen its balance sheet.
+Travel and leisure stocks slipped 3%, with British Airways-owner IAG falling the most, after it launched an 800 million euro ($971.52 million) convertible bond due in 2028 to strengthen its balance sheet.

 “With inflation resurging, it’s expected that the increase in interest rates will come sooner rather than later and a rollback of this huge bond buying stimulus program unleashed in the United States, the UK, European Union, other countries around the world as the economies recover,” said Susannah Streeter, senior investment and market analyst at Hargreaves Lansdown.